Boosting Your Mental Health

 than 2 weeks, talk to your healthcare provider because you may be depressed.
 Treatment

-time you are feeling suicidal, contact a support person, your healthcare provider,
+If you feel suicidal at any time, contact a support person or your healthcare provider,

-or call 911 to get immediate help.
-You can also get help at the nearest emergency
+or call 911 to get help right away.
+You can also get help at the nearest emergency room or by